AdaCore/ada_coding_standards/source/guidelines/object_oriented_programming.rst

 .. code:: Ada

    package body Graphics is
       ...

-      function Momentum (This : Shape) return Float is
+      function Momentum (This : Shape) return Float is begin

-      begin

      	return This.X * Area (Shape'Class (This));

-             -- redispatch to an overriding for Area, if any
+             -- redispatch to an overriding for Area, if any end Momentum;

-      end Momentum;

       ...
    end Graphics;

+"""""""
+Notes
+"""""""

 This rule can be enforced by GNATcheck with the Direct_Calls_To_Primitives rule applied.
 The rule parameter Except_Constructors may be added for constructor functions.

 ---------------------------------------------
 Use Explicit Overriding Annotations (OOP05)